According to PWC, the insurance industry is being disrupted more than any other industry, providing adversity for some, and opportunity for others.

 For insurers, analytics will identify opportunities for new products, prevent fraud, provide meaningful insights, reshape the risk and compliance space and allow for better risk evaluations, to name but a few.

 EY says, “The most effective digital transformations are those that balance near-term value with long-term evolution.”
-Speed to market and organisational agility are essential.
+Speed to market and organisational agility is essential.
 A phased approach is recommended:

 Adapt IT｜Telecoms offers the vital first steps for insurance solutions that allow your company to go paperless.